-While the implementation of protocols has been shown to improve patient outcomes in a number of studies, adherence to protocols is also an important factor to consider.
 Three studies consider both implementation and concordance with protocols in TBI care.
-In a cohort study, Myburgh et al. (2008) prospectively recorded data for patients cared for after the publication of the 1996 BTF guideline, and compared them to patients treated pre-guidelines.
+In a cohort study, Myburgh et al. (2008) prospectively recorded data for patients cared for after the publication of the 1996 BTF guidelines and compared them to patients treated before.
 Despite guideline publication, mortality and favorable neurological outcomes remained similar pre- and post-publication.
 In another study, while concordance with the guidelines was evident for measures such as thromboprophylaxis and head elevation, ICP monitoring was used in only 44.5% of patients with severe TBI, indicating that guideline adherence was lacking.
-Tarapore et al. (2016) studied the effect of the implementation of a jointcommission certified TBI program at the San Francisco General Hospital (an urban level 1 trauma center).
+Tarapore et al. (2016) studied the effect of the implementation of a joint-commission certified TBI program at the San Francisco General Hospital (an urban level 1 trauma center).
 After implementation of the program in 2011, patient data was tracked from 2011-2013 and expected versus observed mortality was compared to a patient database from 1987-1996 which acted as a historical control.
-The 2011 TBI program reduced the percentage of early mortality by 59%, and 6month mortality by 22%, compared with the historical control.
+The 2011 TBI program reduced the percentage of early mortality by 59%, and 6-month mortality by 22%, compared with the historical control.
 However, the authors suggest that adopting evidence-based guidelines was not sufficient; they also tracked compliance to ensure that the guidelines were implemented properly.
 Fakhry et al. (2004) compared patient outcomes before and after implementation of a protocol in 1995 following the BTF guidelines.
-After implementation, initial analysis indicated compliance with the protocol was only about 50%; however, by 1997, compliance had improved to 88%.
-Thus, the authors evaluated length of stay and total charges of patients during 3 time points: 1991-1994 (pre-protocol), 1995-1996 (post-protocol, low compliance), and 1997-2000 (postprotocol, high compliance).
+After implementation, initial analysis indicated compliance with the protocol was only about 50%, however, by 1997, compliance had improved to 88%.
+Thus, the authors evaluated length of stay and total charges per patient during 3 time periods: 1991-1994 (pre-protocol), 1995-1996 (post-protocol, low compliance), and 1997-2000 (post-protocol, high compliance).
 The authors found that length of stay and total charges per patient dropped in each of the time periods measured, and mortality was decreased between the 1991-94 and 1997-2000 cohorts.
-These results indicate that both the implementation of guidelines and the ability to comply with them can make significant differences on patient outcomes.
+These results indicate that both the implementation of guidelines and the ability to comply with them can make significant differences when it comes to patient outcomes.